Sprytile/Sprytile/readme.md

 ### Contributing:

 Sprytile adopts the [contributor covenant](CodeOfConduct.md) as the project code of conduct.
 The project values having a community that welcomes diversity.
 [Contributions](contributing.md) (bug reports, feature requests, documentation, etc.) are welcome!

-### Donations:

-Any support you give will help further the development of Sprytile and is much appreciated!